OUTLAW CLOTHESLINE

 A video chronicle of this tribute to my brother’s life, fight and legacy.

-Yasmin speaks with curator Savona Bailey of the 2014 Fusion Art exhibition in New York, where about the 2014 exhibition where The Outlaw Clothesline Project debuted.
+Yasmin speaks with curator Savona Bailey of the 2014 Fusion Art exhibition in New York, where The Outlaw Clothesline Project debuted.